emacsmirror/emacs-gc-stats/README.md

 This package collects Emacs garbage statistics over time and saves it in the format that can be shared with Emacs maintainers.

+See the source code for information how to contact the author.

 **Usage:**

 Add